Back to DNB Tips

 ChallengeContextTips & Tricks to Tackle

-Exam prep vs clinical duty conflict"DNB residents lack exam-oriented coaching or preparatory leave that MD students enjoy"
+Exam prep vs clinical duty conflict"PG+SS residents lack exam-oriented coaching or preparatory leave that MD students enjoy"

 • Start exam prep from 2nd year - don't wait for 3rd year